JorjaFox/website/_posts-old-blog/2010-07-16-twitchhiker-almost-met-jorja.md

 title: 'The Twitchhiker (Almost) Met Jorja'
 date: '2010-07-16T10:08:49-07:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'Paul Smith decided to travel the world, using only Twitter for help, and in doing so, <em>almost</em> met Jorja Fox.
+excerpt: 'Paul Smith decided to travel the world, using only Twitter for help, and in doing so, _almost_ met Jorja Fox.
 Almost?
 Read on!'
 layout: post
 guid: 'https://jorjafox.net/?p=2516'
 permalink: /2010/twitchhiker-almost-met-jorja/